-- The Board acknowledges the Complainant's evidence regarding the age of the majority of the B Class suburban office population, and that it may be appropriate to consider year of construction in deriving typical data for older (pre-1995) B Class suburban offices.
-The Board accepts this argument, given that no evidence was presented by the Respondent to indicate otherwise. - [16] The Board was only presented with evidence supporting a capitalization rate of 7.25%, therefore concludes that this is the appropriate capitalization rate for the subject property for the 2013 assessment.
-The Board applies this capitalization rate and concludes the correct assessment for 2013 is \$6.940.000.
+- [14] The Board acknowledges the Complainant's evidence regarding the age of the majority of the B Class suburban office population, and that it may be appropriate to consider year of construction in deriving typical data for older (pre-1995) B Class suburban offices.
+The Board accepts this argument, given that no evidence was presented by the Respondent to indicate otherwise. - The Board was only presented with evidence supporting a capitalization rate of 7.25%, [15] therefore concludes that this is the appropriate capitalization rate for the subject property for the 2013 assessment.
+The Board applies this capitalization rate and concludes the correct assessment for 2013 is \$5,380,000.

-[17] In support of this conclusion, the Board notes that the assessment of \$6,940,000 (calculated using a 7.25% capitalization rate) results in an assessed value per square foot of \$201.86.
-The 2013 assessment of \$7,460,000 results in an assessed value per square foot of \$217.21.
+[16] In support of this conclusion, the Board notes that the assessment of \$5,380,000 (calculated using a 7.25% capitalization rate) results in an assessed value per square foot of \$187.08.
 The capitalization rate study presented by the Complainant includes four properties with sale prices that range from \$124.51/SF to \$187.04/SF (not time adjusted).
-Both values are beyond the upper value of the range, with the valued concluded by the Board being closer to the upper range of the comparable properties.
+An assessment of \$5,380,000 is essentially within the upper limit of this range.
+The 2013 assessment of \$5,780,000 results in an assessed value per square foot of \$200.99, which is outside the range of the comparables that were in evidence before the Board.
 Equity was not raised as an issue by either party.